LibraryLadyKristie/victor-library-assistant/README.md

-# Victor - Library AI Prompt
+# Victor - Library AI

-Victor is a 100% local, Ollama-powered LLM prompt that was created by Ms. Kristie Feguer(me!), a librarian.
+Victor is Ollama model (prompt) that was set up to be your library's circulation assistant.
+It was set up by Ms. Kristie Feguer(me!), a librarian.
 No cloud, no OpenAI/Claude/Gemini/xAI, no internet required after setup.
-Intended to help find items and answer general questions while prioritizing patron rights and privacy - Adding collection is a work in progress..
+Intended to help find items and answer general questions while prioritizing patron curiosity and privacy.
+Collection added using csv.
+Takes 5 minutes to load "brain" around 20,000 items.

-- Run on Llama 3.2 3B (or 1B) at temperature 0.1
+- Run on Llama 3.2 3B (or 1B)
 - Greets patrons on startup
-- Family-Friendly
+- Uses RAG to pull your library's catalog information

 Perfect for small libraries that want a local, private AI that is secure and answers questions in public setting.